 - Drinks on board

 - Entrance fees for the Keukenhof and Aalsmeer flower auction and other excursions

 Bikes come with a built in lock, pannier and a small repair kit all included at no extra cost.

-Helmets and a reusable water bottle are included with rental bikes on the Magnifique, Magnifique II & Magnfique III.
+Helmets and water bottles are included with rental bikes for the Magnifique, Magnifique II & Magnifique III.